-In order to effectively intervene when an identified pattern of unexcused absences, tardiness or early departures occur, designated building level personnel will pursue the following:
+In order to effectively intervene when an identified pattern of excused absences, unexcused absences, tardiness, or early departures occur, designated District personnel will pursue the following:

-- Identify specific causes of the attendance pattern (e.g., grade level, building, time frame, type of unexcused absences, tardiness or early departures); - b) In specific cases where the pattern involves an individual student, the student and parent/guardian will be contacted; - Discuss and/or implement strategies to correct the specific attendance pattern;
+a) Identify specific elements of the pattern (e.g., grade level, building, time frame, type of excused absences, unexcused absences, tardiness, or early departures);

+b) Contact the District staff most closely associated with the element.
+In specific cases where the pattern involves an individual student, the student and parent or person in parental relation will be contacted;

+c) Discuss strategies to directly intervene with the specific element;

-- Recommend intervention to the Superintendent or his/her designee if it relates to change in District policy or procedure; - e) Implement changes, as approved by administration; - f) Utilize District and/or community resources to address and help remediate student's unexcused absences, tardiness or early departures; - Monitor and report short- and long-term effects of intervention.
+d) Recommend intervention to the Superintendent or designee if it relates to change in District policy or procedure.

+e) Implement changes, as approved by appropriate administration;

+f) Utilize appropriate District and/or community resources to address and help remediate student unexcused absences, tardiness, or early departures.

+g) Monitor and report short and long term effects of intervention.

-Attendance Review Process
+Appeal Process

-A parent/guardian may request a building level review of his/her child's attendance record.
-Any concerns may be appealed to the building administration.
-Such disclosures will be in full accordance of the law.
+A parent or person in parental relation may request a building level review of his or her child's attendance record.